Codecademy/docs/content/ai/concepts/prompt-engineering/prompt-engineering.md

 One area in which tone is important, is writing an email.
 For example, a different tone would be used when writing an email to a sibling, versus one to someone's boss.
 Therefore, when asking an LLM to write a draft of an email, it is important to make sure it understands what tone is preferred.

-In addition to specifying the tone, the format that an LLM will follow can be specified.
+In addition to specifying the tone, you can also specify the format of the LLM's response.
 In some situations it can be specified that the LLM use a bullet list, versus a series of paragraphs.

 Finally, by specifying a possible audience, an LLM can even be more precise when generating text.
 For instance, an LLM will most likely provide additional details when writing an email for a professional audience, versus a less technical audience.